go-skynet/localai-website/content/getting_started/_index.en.md

 `LocalAI` is available as a container image and binary.
 You can check out all the available images with corresponding tags [here](https://quay.io/repository/go-skynet/local-ai?tab=tags&tag=latest).

+For a step by step how to of setting up LoaclAI, Please see our how to page.

 The easiest way to run LocalAI is by using `docker-compose` or with `docker` (to build locally, see the [build section]({{%relref "build" %}})), the following example uses `docker-compose`:

 ```bash